 We took an ancient bus to Kathmandhu.
 The road pulled hard east out of New Delhi, winding up and across the Uttar Pradesh to the border crossing at Raxaul.
 Chickens in slatted coops were tied to the top, along with boxes of all shapes and sizes and rolled up carpets and even several battered steamer trunks, rejected heirlooms from the Raj.
 One elderly man sat up there too, in his dhoti, clutching a black umbrella.
 After hundreds of miles through the rainy heat we grew accustomed to the staring.
 Suzy was quite afraid at first and you could see why.
-You would finally fall into a half-sleep and then a sudden jolt might abruptly wake you and the first thing you would see was a pair of brown eyes that would dart quickly away, only to return to stare a few seconds later.
+You would fall into a half-sleep and then a sudden jolt might wake you and the first thing you would see was a pair of brown eyes that would dart quickly away, only to return to stare a few seconds later.
 The air stank inside and outside the bus, an indigenous smell familiar to us after three months in India, an odor rich in an exotic Hindi essence of spices, incense, flower garlands, coconut oil, and also unwashed bodies, cow dung, gasoline fumes.
 We clung to our precious bottles of Coke and our oranges as the bus labored on.

 The first thing you noticed about Ed were the hands.
 They were the hands of a giant, and too many hard days in the freezing cold had marred the skin and rendered it tough and wrinkled, like animal hide.
-He sat upright in the little chair in the hotel bar — his back had bothered him since he drove a tractor into a crevasse while racing to the South Pole with Mulgrew and the others in 1958 — and having slurped the hot black tea with relish, he put down the tin mug and clasped the hands together carefully in his lap.
+He sat upright in the little chair in the hotel bar — his back had bothered him since he drove a tractor into a crevasse while racing to the South Pole with Mulgrew in 1958 — and having slurped the hot black tea with relish, he put down the tin mug and clasped the hands together carefully in his lap.
 He was weighing us up.

 “So you’re from New Plymouth and you’re from Masterton,” he said.
 “I spent some time in New Plymouth when I was in the Air Force during the war.
 I studied navigation there.
 Used to climb Mount Egmont every bloody Sunday afternoon.
 How long have you both been traveling?”